Types of Water Contaminants & How to Make Water Safe

 Non-Certified Filters

 Because testing to ANSI standards is very expensive and voluntary, some filtration companies simply won’t pay.
-That does not mean their 1-micron filters are not good.
+That does not mean their filters are not good.
 These companies run their own tests and have documentation on what their filters can and cannot do.
 They just can't prove it with a testing certification.
-Before you purchase a 1-micron filter from an uncertified source, read their documentation closely.
+Before you purchase a filter from an uncertified source, read their documentation closely.

 Be wary of the following labeling